fdnd-agency/buurtcampuskrant/README.md

 ## Features
 * Navigation: We have used a progressive enhanced menu.
 This means that the menu will also work for users who have JS and CSS disabled.
 Normally, a small device will have a drop-down navigation menu.
 On a larger screen, the navigation menu is simply located in the header.
+* Accessibility Menu: We have made this menu so that people who have for example dyslexia can change the font to a dyslexic font to be able to read it better.
+It also contains an option to change from light to dark mode and back in case you have a preference.
 * Newsletter: Finally, we have the newsletter.
 This is an interactive form where you can subscribe to the newsletter by leaving your email address.

 ## Datamodel
 ```mermaid